jovandeginste/jovandeginste.github.io/_posts/2016-04-18-learning-to-use-docker-swarm.markdown

 This enables me to use our single Consul cluster to coordinate any number of Swarm clusters by setting the `cluster_name` key.

-After having everything in Puppet, I could use ipv6 because I didn't need to specify any ip's anymore (puppet opened the ports correctly and made sure the swarm configuration was in sync)
+After having everything in Puppet, I could use ipv6 because I didn't need to specify any ip's anymore (puppet opened the ports correctly and made sure the swarm configuration was in sync).
+For this I had to allow the docker ipv6 ranges (and not the host's ipv6 port).